 Creating an Invoice

-Click the New Invoice button to create a new Invoice.
+Click the + button at the top right to create a new Invoice.

 Select the customer or billing agent to invoice, and search for tickets to add to the invoice, filtering the tickets by location, date, and either looking for tickets by their created date or date they were updated.